Summary

-Since its introduction over 20 years ago, the Intel® 64 architecture became the dominant operating mode.
+Since its introduction over 20 years ago, the Intel® 64 architecture has become the dominant operating mode.
 As an example of this evolution, Microsoft stopped shipping the 32-bit version of their Windows 11 operating system.
-Intel firmware no longer supports non UEFI64 operating systems natively.
-64-bit operating systems are the de facto standard today.
+Intel firmware no longer supports non-UEFI64 operating systems natively.
+Today, 64-bit operating systems are the de facto standard.
 They retain the ability to run 32-bit applications but have stopped supporting 16-bit applications natively.

-With this evolution, Intel believes there are opportunities for simplification in our hardware and software ecosystem.
+Cognizant of this evolution, Intel decided to explore opportunities for simplification in our hardware and software ecosystem.

-Certain legacy modes have little utility in modern operating systems besides bootstrapping the CPU into the 64-bit mode.
-It is worth asking the question, “Could these seldom used elements of the architecture be removed to simplify a 64-bit mode-only architecture?”
+Certain legacy modes have little utility in modern operating systems besides bootstrapping the CPU into 64-bit mode.
+It is worth asking the question, "Could these seldom-used elements of the architecture be removed to simplify a 64-bit mode-only architecture?"

-This whitepaper details the architectural enhancements and modifications that Intel is currently investigating for a 64-bit mode-only architecture referred to as x86S (for simplification).
-Intel is publishing this paper to solicit feedback from the ecosystem while exploring the benefits of extending the ISA transition to a 64-bit mode-only solution.
+This white paper details the architectural enhancements and modifications that Intel investigated for a 64-bit mode-only architecture referred to as X86S (for simplification).
+Intel published this paper (and a draft specification) to solicit feedback from the ecosystem while exploring the benefits of extending the Instruction Set Architecture (ISA) transition to a 64-bit mode-only solution.

 How Would a 64-Bit Mode-Only Architecture Work?

-An exclusively 64-bit mode architecture will require 64-bit equivalents of technologies that currently run in either real mode or protected mode.
+An exclusively 64-bit mode architecture would require 64-bit equivalents of technologies that currently run in either real mode or protected mode.
 For example:

-- Booting CPUs (SIPI) starts in real-address mode today and needs a 64-bit replacement.
-A direct 64-bit reset state eliminates the several stages of trampoline code to enter 64-bit operation.
+- Booting CPUs (SIPI) starts in real-address mode today and would need a 64-bit replacement.
+A direct 64-bit reset state could eliminate the several stages of trampoline code to enter 64-bit operation.

 - Today, using 5-level pages requires disabling paging, which requires going back to unpaged legacy mode.
-In the proposed architecture, it is possible to switch to 5-level paging without leaving a paged mode.
+In the proposed architecture, it would be possible to switch to 5-level paging without leaving a paged mode.

-These modifications can be implemented with straightforward enhancements to the system architecture affecting the operating system only.
+These modifications could be implemented with straightforward enhancements to the system architecture affecting the operating system only.

 What Would Be the Benefits of a 64-bit Mode-Only Architecture?

 A 64-bit mode-only architecture removes some older appendages of the architecture, reducing the overall complexity of the software and hardware architecture.
 By exploring a 64-bit mode-only architecture, other changes that are aligned with modern software deployment could be made.
-These changes include:
+The following changes were considered:

 - Using the simplified segmentation model of 64-bit for segmentation support for 32-bit applications, matching what modern operating systems already use.

-- Removing ring 1 and 2 (which are unused by modern software) and obsolete segmentation features like gates.
+- Removing rings 1 and 2 (which are unused by modern software) and obsolete segmentation features like gates.

 - Removing 16-bit addressing support.